Bio

 Ileana’s father was a huge influence in her life, teaching her as much as he could about creating things by hand.
 As a poor immigrant child to the United States, along with his four younger sisters, he taught himself how to make toys out of whatever he could find- including mud.
 This creativity and perseverance is what he passed on to Ileana.

 Ileana graduated with a BFA from Maine College of Art and Design in 2018 and is now based in Santa Fe, New Mexico.
-She is an Artist in Residence at Vital Spaces and a member of Abstract Picnic Artist Collective.
-Ileana’s artistic practice focuses mainly on sculpture and ceramics.
+Ileana’s artistic practice focuses mainly on sustainability and sculpting with recycled materials.

 Statement